DayQuest/backend/README.md

 - Modifying and using this code in other projects without permission.
 - Using this software for commercial purposes.

+### Spoiler:
+- Before you start this Service you need to run the CDN in a Docker Container or else you get an minio error!

 ```
 DayQuest-backend/
 ├── docker-compose.dev.yml   # Docker Compose configuration for development with hot reload and volume mounts